 In the case of greed, the early negative experiences typically consist of insufficient or inadequate nurturing in early childhood, perhaps enough to threaten the child’s survival.

 All infants are born with a natural desire for love, nurture, care, attention and interaction.
 In some cases, however, the source of such things—notably the caregiver—may be absent or unavailable.
 Perhaps not all of the time, but enough for the infant to experience the lack.
 Enough for the child to become terrified of never getting enough of what he or she needs.

-From such experiences of deprivation and lack, the child comes to perceive life as being unreliable and limited, but containing the missing ingredient for happiness:
+From such experiences of deprivation and lack, a child comes to perceive life as being unreliable and limited — but also containing the missing ingredient for happiness:

 My well-being depends on me getting all that I desire.